Names of India: India

 India was the lower Indus basin in Herodotus's view of the world.

 The English term is from Greek Indikē (cf. Megasthenes' work Indica) or Indía (Ἰνδία), via Latin transliteration India.

-The name derives from Sanskrit Sindhu, which was the name of the Indus River as well as the lower Indus basin (modern Sindh, in Pakistan).
+The name derives from Sanskrit Sindhu, which was the name of the Indus River as well as the lower Indus Basin.

-Southworth suggests that the name Sindhu is in turn derived from Cintu, a Dravidian word for date palm, a tree commonly found in Sindh.

 The Old Persian equivalent of Síndhu was Hindu.
 Darius I conquered Sindh in about 516 BCE, upon which the Persian equivalent Hinduš was used for the province at the lower Indus basin.
 Scylax of Caryanda who explored the Indus river for the Persian emperor probably took over the Persian name and passed it into Greek.
 The terms Indos for the Indus river as well as "an Indian" are found in Herodotus' Histories.
 The loss of the aspirate /h/ was probably due to the dialects of Greek spoken in Asia Minor.
 Herodotus also generalised the term "Indian" from the people of lower Indus basin, to all the people living to the east of Persia, even though he had no knowledge of the geography of the land.

-By the time of Alexander, Indía in Koine Greek denoted the region beyond the Indus.
+By the time of Alexander the Great, Indía in Koine Greek denoted the region beyond the Indus.
 Alexander's companions were aware of at least India up to the Ganges delta (Gangaridai).
 Later, Megasthenes included in India the southern peninsula as well.

+Megasthenes was a Greek ambassador in the Mauryan Empire court during the reign of Chandragupta Maurya and wrote a detailed account of his visit in Indica.
+He resided in the Mauryan capital of Pataliputra, noting that they surpassed in power and glory in all India.